 However, it’s possible to have an open or closed funeral service with both types of caskets.
 The decision to view the deceased or not during the funeral belongs to the family.
 It's possible to do it with both models of caskets.
 Some full-couch caskets present an inner all-glass lid that protects the deceased completely, while the outer top is left open.
 There is also an "inner foot panel," which acts as the lower half of the split-couch casket lid, protecting the body of the deceased to the waist.

 All in all, the choice of using a full or half-couch casket is personal, and your religion or own beliefs may affect the decision.
-For instance, Tim from trustedcaskets.com told us that the majority of manufacturers provide full-couch caskets in a generous diversity of materials and styles.
+For instance, based on the statistics of trustedcaskets.com the majority of manufacturers provide full-couch caskets in a generous diversity of materials and styles.
 No matter where you live, don’t hesitate to ask info about the availability of models.
 Even if they’re not displayed, they may still be part of the manufacturer’s list of products.

 What are the preparations necessary for an open-casket funeral?